-This process is actually very straightforward.
-When you want to duplicate the settings between functions, click the button that represents a different Function.
+Doing so opens a menu allowing you to duplicate the function to any of the other function slots.
 For example, if you're on Function 1, the buttons for Functions 2 and 3 are available.
 Click one and the transfer is instantaneous.
 You can then select the target Function to confirm the transfer.